 Throughout 2021, we worked with both the Commonwealth Government and Sonic Healthcare to carry out vaccination clinics for residents and employees.
 All Estia Health employees in our homes have received both doses of the COVID-19 vaccination*.
 All residents were offered the opportunity to receive the vaccine through onsite clinics in our homes with a high uptake across the majority of our homes.

-Vaccination is a key element of our plan to protect our residents and employees from transmission of the virus in their local communities and we will follow all future guidance regarding booster vaccinations in coming months.
+Vaccination is a key element of our plan to reduce the impact of the virus on our residents and employees and we will follow all future guidance regarding booster vaccinations.

 *unless medically exempt

 If you are visiting an Estia Health home

 It is important if you are visiting one of our homes that you are aware of our visiting procedures and any current state restrictions as well as any restricted access our homes may also have in place.

 When you enter our homes, please follow all government and Estia Health directions and guidance which will include a screening questionnaire, temperature check and any other protocols the home specifies.
 It’s vitally important you pay attention to each of our home’s procedures, as these may vary to other sign-in screening processes you’re used to and have been designed to protect residents in our care.

 Please also remember to practice good hand hygiene, using the available hand sinks, hand sanitiser and wipes the home provides, and only visit if you are well.

 If one of our homes is managing a COVID outbreak, there maybe short periods of time when we ask that only essential care visitors, visit the home.
 Should this be required we will communicate with residents’ closest contacts, via our Estia Health Connect App.

 We understand that the impacts of the COVID-19 pandemic have affected us all and the increased social isolation and loss of connection can have a lasting impact.